 In addition to be able to output audio, the Mbox application can receive audio for synchronization purposes.
-New in Mbox v4 is the ability to receive SMPTE timecode audio directly into the Mbox application for the purposes of timecode sync or for the MboxTime playback synchronization functionality.
+Mbox v4 has the ability to receive SMPTE timecode audio directly into the Mbox application for the purposes of timecode sync or for the MboxTime playback synchronization functionality.

-Receiving timecode as an audio signal directly into the Mbox application has several advantages over the previous method of receiving timecode in a separate application (TC Reader) which transmits the timecode to the Mbox application over the network.
+Receiving timecode as an audio signal directly into the Mbox application has several advantages over the previous method (from Mbox v3) of receiving timecode in a separate application (TC Reader) which would then transmits the timecode to the Mbox application over the network.